Integrating Processing

 1. Value update is triggered with the apply(value:) method.

-3. The out-of-date applicators are filtered out from the list of associated applicators.
+2. The out-of-date applicators are filtered out from the list of associated applicators.
 If no out-of-date applicators are found, then the parameter is immediately updated with the value and the subscribers are notified of the success.

-7. If any applicator fails to apply the value (by returning a failure(Error)), the application sequence is abandoned with an error and the subscribers are notified of the failure.
+4. If any applicator fails to apply the value (by throwing an error), the application sequence is abandoned with an error and the parameter updateState is updated to failed(value: Value, error: Error).

 Updating the value